| Title: | Calibration Performance |

 arguments passed to |

-dataframe are synthetically generated data sets to illustrate the functionality of the package.
-The traindata
+Both the clusteredtraindata and clusteredtestdata dataframe are synthetically generated data sets to illustrate the functionality of the package.

 See the examples for how the data sets were generated.